brunoasantos/minesweeper/README.md

 # README

 Here's a basic (and far from complete) version of Minesweeper.
-NONONONO
+YESYESYESYES

 The game is being saved on the session and can be initialized with board size and amount of mines (althoug UI for this is not implemented).